Rail transport in Iceland: Agricultural and fishing use

 In 1900 a fish drying factory was established at Kirkjusandur, Reykjavík which included around 500 metres of railway to transport fish around using hand wagons.
 It was dismantled in the 1920s.

 In Siglufjörður, herring was transported using wagons on rails placed along quays to fish processing plants from the 1920s until 1942.
 A similar system was in place at the herring factory at Dagverðareyri in Eyjafjörður, in Ísafjörður and Stykkishólmur.

 An industrial dairy farm in use in the 1930s, Korpúlfsstaðir, used wagons pushed along rails to distribute hay to feeding pens indoors.
 Another example of a small scale hand-shunted railway is at Brydesbúð in Vík was constructed in 1903.

 Mines

 A handful of coal mines existed in Iceland in the 20th century which used minecarts and railways to transport coal and spoil material.
 They were small scale operations and were hand-shunted.
-One such example is located at Tindur in Skarðsströnd, in use from 1940-1956.
-Another example is the Stálfjallsnáma mine, in use from 1916-18.
+One such example is located at Tindur in Skarðsströnd, in use from 1940 to 1956.
+Another example is the Stálfjallsnáma mine, in use from 1916 to 1918.